-An EV’s battery is rated in kilowatts per hour (kWh) - a measurement of electricity for the amount of energy expended in 60 minutes by one kilowatt of power.
+An EV’s battery is rated in kilowatt hours (kWh) - an electrical measurement of the amount of energy transferred in 60 minutes by a power flow of one kilowatt.
 So the more kWh the battery capacity has, the longer the vehicle range.

 For example, a 2019 Nissan Leaf has 40kWh and an average range of 270km, whereas a 2018 Hyundai Kona EV has a range of around 400km thanks to its 64kWh battery.

 This shouldn’t be confused with the power rating of the actual electric motor which is measured in kilowatts (kW).
 The power of the motor is what produces the impressive torque demonstrated by EVs.

 There are currently three main methods for charging:

 This is designed to connect to a standard three-pin wall socket, but it’s a slow overnight charging method and will fully recharge a used Nissan Leaf in 6-8 hours or a new Hyundai Kona in around 43 hours.
 The power supply from this cable is typically 10amp/2.4kW.